The lightweight, compact Platypus gets stashed in Eric's back pocket after a ride.

 The Platypus SoftBottle is an ideal bottle for backpacking and traveling.
 The lightweight design that makes it nearly perfect for these uses also adds to the drawbacks of the SoftBottle in use around town.
 The flexible body can collapse into the size of a plastic bag and stows away easily.
 On the downside, the bottle has trouble standing up on its own on a table and is nearly impossible to drink from using only one hand.
-For only $9, though, this water bottle is an inexpensive, ideal bottle for those planning on spending lots of time in the backcountry or on hiking trips where pack space and weight are concerns.
+This water bottle is an inexpensive, ideal bottle for those planning on spending lots of time in the backcountry or on hiking trips where pack space and weight are concerns.